-Apex Trader Funding 30% Consistency Rule Calculator
+Apex Trader Funding 50% Consistency Rule Calculator

-What Is the Apex 30% Consistency Rule?
+What Is the Apex 50% Consistency Rule?

 The rule exists because Apex Trader Funding wants to fund traders who demonstrate repeatable skill, not traders who gamble for one big day and then immediately request a withdrawal.
-By requiring profit consistency, Apex ensures that funded traders have a proven track record of making money over multiple sessions.

-How to Calculate the 30% Consistency Rule
+How to Calculate the 50% Consistency Rule

 Formula 1: Check Your Current Percentage